RadiantLabs/modeling-api-docs/docs/source/automated_measures.rst

   ``costs``   Array of :ref:`cost`                                 No [#]_   Implied costs of measure
   ==========  ===================================================  ========  =================================

   .. [#] Keeps existing heating system as is, including load percentage.
-Using this flag indicates that there are no changes to heating at all.
+Using this action indicates that there are no changes to heating at all.
   .. [#] Completely removes existing heating system and new system(s) must cover 100% of load or specify ``loadGapPercentage``.
-This property will override anything in adjust object.
+This action will override anything in ``adjust`` object.
   .. [#] The ``adjust`` object is required if ``action`` is set to ``adjust``.
   .. [#] No costs array will translate into an empty array of costs (i.e. ``"costs": []``).

-``adjust`` schema:
+``adjust`` schema for existing HVAC heating system:

   ======================  =======  ===================  ==============================================
   Property                Type     Constraints          Description